Barbara Biggs: Child protection campaign

 After In Moral Danger was published, Biggs became an advocate for social change and awareness about child sexual abuse.
 She went on the speaking circuit about her life and child sexual abuse, including speaking to a range of welfare professionals and private groups.
-She also trained foster carers about how to recognize and deal with children who have been sexually abused.

 Biggs spoke about how she 'fell in love' with her abuser, suppressing her real feelings about the abuse to mould it into a 'love story'.
 She said this was the most damaging aspect of her abuse, the effects of which lingered for decades.

 In February 2009, Biggs began the Safer Family Law Campaign, and convened the National Council for Children Post-Separation (NCCPS), organisations created to seek new provisions to the Family Law Act that the group believed would remove barriers that might prevent women from raising allegations of family violence.
 Biggs organized a campaign which included an online petition and a series of YouTube videos.
 Amidst the campaign, Family Court Chief Justice Diana Bryant said some changes were needed, but was critical of the group during a speech; on 2 May, Bryant decided to intervene by requesting that Attorney General Robert McClelland give "urgent consideration" to repealing parts of the Family Law Act.
 Rallies, organised by Biggs in favour of the changes, took place in five Australian cities on 3 May 2009.
 Laws which put a child's right to a meaningful relationship with both parents and safety as equal priorities for family court judges, were changed in 2011 to prioritize a child's safety.
 NCCPS continued to seek further changes to the Family Law Act and other Australian court practice that the group believes will benefit children and families.

 Six months after she began the campaign, Biggs left the organisation to parents affected by the laws to work in a remote Aboriginal community in the area of mental health and healing.